FactoryBoy/factory_boy/docs/orms.rst

         :param str from_path: Use data from the file located at ``from_path``, and keep its filename
-        :param file from_file: Use the contents of the provided file object; use its filename if available, unless ``filename`` is also provided.
+        :param io.BytesIO from_file: Use the contents of the provided file object; use its filename if available, unless ``filename`` is also provided.
-        :param func from_func: Use function that returns a file object
+        :param Callable from_func: Use function that returns a file object
         :param bytes data: Use the provided bytes as file contents
         :param str filename: The filename for the FileField